 Below is some key information that you may find useful.

-We have now set up a new system for our reading books called Accelerated Reader.
 Once every term, children sit a Star Reader assessment which helps in identifying an appropriate book level for them.
-Every day, the children are given time to read a book of their choosing (based on their suggested book level).
+Every day, the children are given time to read a book of their choice (based on their suggested book level).
 Once the children have read their books, they can sit an AR quiz which, if they get above 80%, means they can go up a book level.
-We ask that they spend some time reading at home - whether that’s their AR book, or in the form of a comic, magazine or a non-fiction book on cars (anything that sparks their interest in reading).
-So far in 5PM, many children are making rapid progress through the book levels and one child has gone up a total of 19 levels.
+We ask that they spend some time reading at home - whether that’s their AR book, or in the form of a comic, magazine or a non fiction book on cars (anything that sparks their interest in reading).

-Spellings are handed out and tested once a week.
-Please make sure the children are practising their spellings every week.
+Spellings are handed out and tested each week.
+Please make sure your child is practising their spellings every week.
 Children can practise their spellings in any way they like.
 Below you can see a selection of suggested techniques to help in learning spellings.